Davante Adams Player Prop Bets for the NFL Playoffs | Green Bay vs. San Francisco 1/22/2022

 Matchup vs. San Francisco

-- Adams, in five matchups, had a touchdown catch four times.
-And he had multiple TDs in one of those four games.
+- In five matchups with the 49ers, Adams has had a TD catch four times, including multiple scores in one game.

 - Note: Adams' stats vs. 49ers date back to 2016.